Internet censorship in China: Other examples

 On 13 March 2018, China's CCTV incidentally showed Yicai's Liang Xiangyi apparently rolling her eyes in disgust at a long-winded and canned media question during the widely watched National People's Congress.
 In the aftermath, Liang's name became the most-censored search term on Weibo.
 The government also blocked the search query "journalist in blue" and attempted to censor popular memes inspired by the eye-roll.

 On 21 June 2018, British-born comedian John Oliver criticized China's paramount leader Xi Jinping on his U.S. show Last Week Tonight over Xi Jinping's apparent descent into authoritarianism (including his sidelining of dissent, human rights abuses against Uyghur peoples, and clampdowns on Chinese Internet censorship), as well as the Belt and Road Initiative.
 As a result, the English language name of John Oliver (although not the Chinese version) was censored on Sina Weibo and other sites on the Chinese Internet.

 The American television show South Park was banned from China in 2019 and any mention of it was removed from almost all sites on the Chinese Internet, after criticizing China's government and censorship in season 23 episode, Band in China.
 Series creators Trey Parker and Matt Stone later issued a mock apology.

 In 2019, large numbers of young online activists nicknamed the "fan girls" used VPNs to access Instagram, Facebook, and Twitter to propagate nationalist sentiment in opposition to the 2019-2020 Hong Kong protests and China's foreign critics.
 Authorities ultimately sought to restrict their online presence.

 On 20 April 2020, Scratch was completely banned in China because of the community website's recognition of Macau, Hong Kong and Taiwan as countries.

-In 2020, the India-based news website WION was blocked.

 In October 2022, in the run-up to the 20th National Congress of the Chinese Communist Party, photographs and videos of the Beijing Sitong Bridge protest were censored.

 In January 2024, past articles concerning China's economic development from the People's Daily were censored.

 Discussion of doping cases involving Chinese athletes in international sports is widely censored.
 Online discussion of the 2025 Bangkok skyscraper collapse was censored.
+In February 2026, CAC mandated that social media platforms censor content deemed as spreading "fear of marriage" or "anxiety about childbirth."
+In July 2026, an incident involving the killing of stray dog and her puppies was widely publicized outside of China but censored in the country amid calls for an expansion of laws against animal cruelty.